arf1e/ssh-knucklebones/README.md

 ## Running the thing locally

-Besides installing project dependencies with `npm install`, you'll have to generate a keypair for the SSH server with `make generate-ssh-keypair`.
+1. Install project dependencies with `npm install`;
+2. Generate a keypair for the SSH server with `make generate-ssh-keypair`;
-Then the app can be started with `npm run dev`.
+3. Start the app in dev mode with `npm run dev`.

 These commands will start the SSH server and serve the app over it.
 By default, the SSH server runs on port `2222`.
 You can change the port by setting the `SERVER_PORT` environment variable in your `.env` file.